 Here’s a quick rundown on the most important aspects of the Tennessee privacy law.

-For-profit businesses must comply with the TIPA if they do business in Tennessee (or produce products/services that are targeted to Tennessee residents), and meet at least one of the following conditions:
+For-profit businesses must comply with the TIPA if they do business in Tennessee (or produce products/services that are targeted to Tennessee residents), have at least $25 million in annual revenue, and meet at least one of the following conditions:

 Tennessee consumers now have the following privacy rights: